-Besides the specialized and elective courses, the students also complete several laboratory exercises, and carry out individual work in semester and BSc diploma projects.
+Besides the specialized and elective courses, the students also complete several laboratory exercises, and carry out individual project laboratory tasks and BSc diploma projects.
 Every year, over 100 students earn their BSc degree at the department.

 The department also participates in the Bachelor of Profession (BProf) program, and is the coordinator of the "Networks and Security" specialization.